groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/graphical-annotations/groupdocs-annotation-java-add-point-pdf/_index.md

 annotator.save(outputPath);
 ```

-### What's the performance impact of adding many annotations?
+**Q: What's the performance impact of adding many annotations?**
-Each annotation adds minimal processing overhead, but saving the document is where you'll notice performance impacts with hundreds of annotations.
+A: Each annotation adds minimal processing overhead, but saving the document is where you'll notice performance impacts with hundreds of annotations.
 Consider batching operations when possible.

-### Can I remove or modify annotations after adding them?
+**Q: Can I remove or modify annotations after adding them?**
-Yes, GroupDocs.Annotation supports annotation removal and modification.
+A: Yes, GroupDocs.Annotation supports annotation removal and modification.
 You can retrieve existing annotations, modify their properties, and save the updated document.

-### Do point annotations work with password-protected PDFs?
+**Q: Do point annotations work with password‑protected PDFs?**
-Yes, but you'll need to provide the password when initializing the Annotator:
+A: Yes, but you'll need to provide the password when initializing the Annotator:

 ```java
 Annotator annotator = new Annotator("protected.pdf", "password");